xmhai/techdoc/programming/maven.md

 - \<pluginmanagement>

 ## Question
 - Which lifecycle is invoked?
   Decided by the phases passed in mvn command.
 - Where are the phase defined for a lifecycle?
   https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html#Lifecycle_Reference
 - Is the phase name unique?
   yes
 - Where the the phase goals are defined?
+  When create plugin, we can specify the default phase or goal (refer to above plugin section),
-  There are default plugin could be defined in plugin, also we can specify extra plugin, goals and phase in \<build> section.
+  also we can specify extra plugin, goals and phase in \<build> section.
   Can customize own maven phase:
   https://stackoverflow.com/questions/12433120/creating-a-new-phase
 - How does the short form plugin name like to plugin jar file? e.g. mvn jetty:run